 Care & Maintenance for Chopping Blocks, Active Working Surfaces

 As soon as your piece arrives, please open and inspect it immediately.
 Wood is a living substance, and it moves.
 Wood is also a sensitive material, and we will not be responsible for any damage that occurs because of improper storage or lack of care once the woodwork is received.
 Blocks or boards with an oily finish may be wrapped in plastic.
 Remove the plastic and wipe off any excess oil, then once you have inspected thoroughly apply another coat of oil right away to complete the seal.
-During the first two weeks after arriving, especially, every block should be oiled with Bee Good Oil® to ensure its long term stability.
-Then once a week for the following month, or as needed over the next century.
+During the first two or three weeks after arriving, every block should be oiled with Bee Good Oil® daily to ensure its long term stability.
+Then once a week for the following month, and as needed over the next century.

 I would certainly like you to be happy.
 If you are genuinely unhappy with anything I make, or something warps or splits for whatever reason, then I do want to hear about it and may work with you to compensate or fix at a fraction of the cost to me, at my sole discretion.